ianpatrickhines/nationbuilder-style-tiles-with-scss/README.md

 #Style Tiles with SCSS

 ##What's this, then?
 Design style tiles with SCSS!
 Unchain your design ideas from Photoshop and jump straight into code.
-Upload to your server and share tiles with clients.
+Create an additional site on your NationBuilder nation and set this as the custom theme.
 It's responsive, too.

-###Originally designed for and in CodePen
-Fork this in CodePen and make your own tiles: http://codepen.io/jeradg/pen/rFqat.
-Share your tiles with clients with the Full Page link.
-Go
-CodePen Pro and update styles on the fly in Live View in a meeting with your client.
-Get your in-browser design on.

 ##A brief explanation
 Start at the top of the SCSS for the most basic options, and move down for more fine-grained styling.
 (For simplicity, the SCSS is all kept in a single file.
 If you'd prefer to use partials, that works too.)